AlexBlandin/GreenbookClub/problems.md

 The list of integers is now sorted in the array.
 How fast can you go?

-# Zero the Matrix (Last seen 2021-03-09)
+# Zero the Matrix (Last seen 2021-11-08)

-Write an algorithm such that if an element is in an `N x M` matrix is zero, the entire row and column of that element are set to zero.
+Write an algorithm such that if an element in an `N x M` matrix is zero, the entire row and column of that element are set to zero.

 Given an `N x M` matrix of random integers, some of which will be zero, zero-out